Sucker Punch (Sigrid album): Singles

 "Don't Kill My Vibe" was released as the lead single from the album on 10 February 2017.
 It was also included on the singer's debut EP of the same name.
 Commercially, it reached number 28 in the singer's home country.
 Outside of Norway, the song reached the top twenty in Scotland.
 "Strangers" was released as the second single on 10 November 2017.
 The song reached number one in Croatia and Scotland, while peaking within the top ten of the charts in Ireland, Norway, and the United Kingdom.
 The album's title track was released as the third single on 4 October 2018.
 It reached number 12 in Norway.

 "Don't Feel Like Crying" was released on 17 January 2019 to be the fourth single from the album.
 "There's a certain grace to heartache," said Sigrid.
 "A sort of... epic grace!
 I like good, heartfelt pop songs."
 Commercially, it reached the top thirty in Norway and the top 20 in the UK, Scotland and Ireland.
+"Sight of You" was released on 28 February 2019 as the album's fifth single, one week before the album's release.

-On 3 May 2019, "Mine Right Now" was released as the fifth single from the album.
+On 3 May 2019, "Mine Right Now" was released as the sixth single from the album.
 In June, the music video for the song was released; due to flight issues, Sigrid hadn't been able to appear in the music video, so the director, Max Siedentopf, had starred in the video instead.
 A vertical video focusing on the singer was released on 25 July 2019, and the fan art video on 21 August 2019.

 Promotional singles

 "Dynamite" was released as the album's first promotional single on 28 April 2017.
 It was included on Sigrid's debut EP Don't Kill My Vibe (2017).

-"Sight of You" was released on 28 February 2019 as the album's second promotional single, one week before the album's release.